 And then there were all of the impromptu staff interactions.
 The ones that really stuck with me:

-- We started talking to Vernon, the hotel’s Marketing Director, who very quickly grabbed his ukulele and met us in the hotel’s activity room for a quick ukulele lesson.
+- We started talking to Vernon, the hotel’s Marketing Director, who had plenty of suggestions for us to see and do around Waikiki.
+He very quickly grabbed his ukulele and met us in the hotel’s activity room for a quick ukulele lesson.
 That turned into lei making, and he even called in the hotel’s Reservations Manager, Chelsie, who taught my daughter a few hula moves.
 My daughter is extremely shy, but she warmed up to Vernon through a conversation about pets.
 He talked about his dog Coco.
 She told him all about her hamster Berry.
 And small world: for seven years Vernon worked at the hotel on the Big Island where my wife and I got married.
 I loved talking to him about the differences between the two islands, and he gave us a LOT of recommendations for Oahu.
 We navigated to Kualoa Ranch based on everything he suggested.

 Thank you to the staff at Holiday Inn Express Waikiki for restoring my faith in the concept of perfect family-friendly service!
-When I think back on this trip, I’ll remember the employee encounters as much as everything we did on the island.
+When I think back on this trip, I’ll remember the employee encounters as much as all of the amazing things to do in Waikiki.
 True Hospitality really does make all the difference.